annabeatrizzz/full-stack-open-solutions/README.md

 |-- _6_State-Management-with-Redux: Introduces Redux for managing complex application state and handling asynchronous actions.

     - Learning how to use Redux as a State Management
+    - Learning how to use Redux Toolkit
+    - Communicating with a Server and simplifying with Redux Thunk
+    - Using React Query and useReducer

 |-- _7_ReactRouter-CustomHooks-Styling: Explores routing, creating custom hooks, and different styling approaches in React.

+    - React Router

 |-- _8_GraphQL: Teaches how to build and consume GraphQL APIs using Apollo Server and Client.